Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the Taylor-Ito and Taylor-Stratonovich Expansions Using Legendre Polynomials: Legendre Polynomials of Trigonometry?

-Further we will see that introduction of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)}$ will drastically complicate the approximation of the stochastic integral $I_{(000)T,t}^{(i_1 i_2 i_3)};$ $i_1,i_2,i_3=1,\ldots,m.$ This is due to the fact that for this approach the number $q$ is fixed for all stochastic integrals included into the considered collection.
-However, it is clear that due to the smallness of $T-t$, the number $q$ for $I_{(000)T,t}^{(i_1 i_2 i_3)}$ could be taken significantly less than in formula (\ref{555}) (see for comparison the case of Legendre polynomials).
-This feature is also valid for formulas (\ref{444}), (\ref{1970}).
+Further, we will see that the using of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)}$ will drastically complicate the approximation of the stochastic integral $I_{(000)T,t}^{(i_1 i_2 i_3)};$ $i_1,i_2,i_3=1,\ldots,m.$ This is due to the fact that for this approach the number $q$ is fixed for all stochastic integrals included into the considered collection \cite{1995}.
+However, it is clear that due to the smallness of $T-t$, the number $q$ for $I_{(000)T,t}^{(i_1 i_2 i_3)}$ could be taken significantly less than in the formula (\ref{555}) (see for comparison the case of Legendre polynomials).
+This feature is also valid for the formulas (\ref{444}), (\ref{1970}).

-To obtain the expansion for (\ref{str}) on the base of the approach from \cite{1988} the truncated expansions of components of the Wiener stochastic process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
-This is a complicated procedure that obviously does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of simplest single, double, and triple integrals (\ref{str}) were obtained (see \cite{1995}, \cite{1988}).
+To obtain the expansion for (\ref{str}) on the base of the approach from \cite{1988} the truncated trigonometric expansions of components of the multidimensional Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
+This is a complicated procedure that obviously does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of simplest single, double, and triple integrals (\ref{str}) were obtained (see \cite{1995}, \cite{1988}, \cite{KPS}-\cite{Zapad-9}).